-Report: Michigan's Jabrill Peppers tested positive on drug test for diluted sample
+Report: Michigan's Jabrill Peppers failed drug test at combine

-Michigan defensive back Jabrill Peppers was one of the toughest draft prospects to figure out, and that was before Monday’s news that he tested positive at the combine.
+Michigan defensive back Jabrill Peppers was one of the toughest draft prospects to figure out, and that was before Monday’s news that he tested positive at the NFL scouting combine.

 ESPN’s Adam Schefter said Peppers tested positive for a diluted sample at the combine.
 He’s the second big-name prospect in this year’s draft to test positive for a diluted sample; Alabama linebacker Reuben Foster also tested positive.